axibase/atsd-use-cases/research/cloud-oktas/README.md

 Data scientists sought to improve the correlation by adjusting the method for determining the cloudiness from an image.

-The following adjustments were made:
+The following adjustments are made:

 1. Average out the brightness over different areas of the images.
 2. Calculate a weighted average of brightness over large areas of the image, giving less weight to pixels more distant from the center of the area.
 Calculate the weights using geometrical principles, described below.
 Take into account the height of the lower edge of the cloud directly over a station.
 Meteorological stations measure the height of clouds and this data is available from the Australian Bureau of Meteorology.
 It seems that the lower the height of the cloud the greater the value of cloud cover.

 To be more concrete, here are example computations for eight meteorological stations.
-These stations were chosen because there are enough measurements of cloud cover and the stations are far from the overlaid white lines on the images.
+These stations are chosen because there are enough measurements of cloud cover and the stations are far from the overlaid white lines on the images.

 For each of the stations, five not-perfectly round disks are selected with radii of `0`, `3`, `5`, `10`, `20`, and `30` pixels: